Natalie-2004/Java/README.md

 - Increased Number of Classes: As each strategy requires a separate class, this can lead to an increase in the number of classes in the system.
 - Client Awareness: The client must be aware of different strategies to select the appropriate one.
+- All strategy classes are exposed to outside

 <br/>